-So far there have not been significant discussions on the topic of animal biotech or cloning that would divide the general public into distinctive opinion groups.
-The scientific community has been supportive, sometimes publishing popular science-based articles introducing and explaining basic facts on animal biotechnology.
+To date there have not been significant discussions on the topic of animal biotech or cloning that would divide the general public into distinctive opinion groups.
+The scientific community has been supportive, sometimes publishing popular science-based articles introducing and explaining basic facts on animal biotechnology to the general public.